 Finally nature.
 Even if you live in the city, go to a park, duck pond, garden, or star gaze at night.
 Or see if you can get away, even just outside of town.
 Head to the beach, the mountains, the desert, the lake.
 When you’re there, take a picture but then put your phone away for a few minutes.
 Be present in nature and soak it all in.

-To help you remember all of this, I created a “Self Care” poster that you can print out, personalize, and post on your wall where you’ll see it, remember it, practice it, and believe it — that’s the important part.
+To help you with this, I created a “Self Care” poster for you to print out, personalize, and post on your wall where you’ll see it, remember it, practice it, and believe it — that’s the important part.

 Also, if you enjoy listening to 10 for Teens + Tweens, I would truly appreciate you telling your friends about this podcast or leaving a review so others can find it and feel uplifted, too!
 Your support means the world to me!